Former Titan Haynesworth charged with domestic assault

 CLEVELAND, Tenn.
 (AP) — Former Tennessee Titans All-Pro defensive lineman Albert Haynesworth was arrested Monday after he was accused of threatening and yelling at his ex-girlfriend and her new boyfriend.

 Cleveland, Tennessee, police officers responded at 4:34 p.m. to a report that Haynesworth was yelling at his ex-girlfriend, according to a statement from the police.
-The woman told officers Haynesworth had driven there from his home in Franklin, Tennessee, after making threats to physically harm her and her boyfriend.
+The woman told officers Haynesworth had driven there from his home in Franklin, Tennessee, about 160 miles (257 km) away, after making threats to physically harm her and her boyfriend.
 No physical assault was reported, according to the police statement.

 “After being told multiple times to stop yelling and cursing, Haynesworth was taken into custody, charged with domestic assault and disorderly conduct and transported to the Bradley County Justice Center,” the statement reads.

-An officer at the jail said Haynesworth was no longer in custody Tuesday.
-A spokesman for the sheriff’s office did not immediately respond to a request for information about bail in the case.
+A spokesman for the sheriff’s office said Tuesday that Haynesworth had been released on $1,500 bond.
 An email to a lawyer who has previously represented Haynesworth was not immediately returned Tuesday afternoon.

 Haynesworth has been receiving dialysis since his kidneys failed.
 After he revealed the news last summer, Vanderbilt University Medical Center said it had more than 1,000 calls and offers to donate a kidney or ask about the process within a day.
 However, he has not yet received a transplant.